-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ambulance services (continued) if you're not transported.
+What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Ambulance services (continued) if you're not transported.
 This means that we won't pay for ambulance services, including treatment performed, if one is dispatched for you and you're not transported.
-When multiple ground and/or air ambulance providers respond, we only pay for the ambulance provider that transports you. 🍑 Annual physical exam In addition to the Annual Wellness Visit or the "Welcome to Medicare" preventive visit, you are covered for the following, once per calendar year: Comprehensive preventive medicine evaluation including examination, and counseling/anticipatory guidance/risk There is no coinsurance, copayment, or deductible for the annual physical exam.
-This service is not covered out-of- network. ✓ factor reduction interventions.
+When multiple ground and/or air ambulance providers respond, we only pay for the ambulance provider that transports you.
+Annual physical exam In addition to the Annual Wellness Visit or There is no This service is not the "Welcome to Medicare" preventive visit, covered out-ofcoinsurance, you are covered for the following, once per copayment, or network. ✓ calendar year: deductible for the annual physical Comprehensive preventive medicine exam. evaluation including examination, and counseling/anticipatory guidance/risk factor reduction interventions.
 Note: Doesn't include lab or diagnostic tests (ex: x-rays, blood tests, MRIs, etc).
-Additional copayments or coinsurance may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart. Ànnual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized There is no coinsurance, copayment, or There is no coinsurance, copayment, or
+Additional copayments or coinsurance may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
+Annual wellness visit coinsurance,

+There is no